Amzani/apidesk-sdk-test-def/docs/models/components/updatecompanyrequestemailstype.md

 # UpdateCompanyRequestEmailsType

-Defines the nature of the email address, such as 'work', 'personal', or 'support'.
-This classification helps in organizing and managing email communications based on their intended use.
-It is optional and should be a valid string indicating the email type.
+Defines the role or category of the email address, such as 'primary', 'secondary', or 'billing'.
+This helps in organizing and prioritizing email communications with the company.
+It is optional and should be a string that reflects the email's purpose.

 ## Example Usage